Internet DRAFT - draft-gandhi-spring-sr-enhanced-plm

 For performance and liveness monitoring of an end-to-end SR path

-including SR Policy, PLM test packets in loopback mode are used.
+including SR Policy, PLM test packets are transmitted in loopback

 For SR Policy, the PLM test packets are transmitted using the Segment